From Unlikely to Undeniable: Pettit’s Championship Run End With State Title

 The 132-pound bracket quickly proved to be one of the deepest and most dangerous in the entire tournament.
 For Pettit, the road to the title was nothing short of a gauntlet.

-And if that wasn’t enough, the final obstacle standing between Pettit and history was #3 seed Anthony DiAndrea of Watchung Hills, a three-time state placer who had never lost in the medal rounds and entered the match riding a 27-bout win streak.
+And if that wasn’t enough, the final obstacle standing between Pettit and history was #3 seed Anthony DiAndrea of Watchung Hills, a three-time state placer.
+After navigating a bracket full of nail-biters, Pettit saved his most dominant performance for the championship stage, defeating DiAndrea in convincing fashion 12–3 to capture the 132-pound state title.

 From start to finish, Pettit’s run forced him to go through some of the most accomplished wrestlers in the state.
-It was a stretch of matches that many observers quickly began calling one of the toughest championship paths the tournament has seen in recent memory.
+It was a stretch of matches that many observers quickly began calling one of the toughest championship paths the tournament had seen in recent memory.
+Yet with every round, Pettit continued to deliver.

 Despite the difficult draw and the #21 seed next to his name, Pettit never allowed the bracket to define his expectations.
 “My mindset was just don’t stop wrestling till you hear that whistle.”

 It was a mentality that carried him through every round of the tournament.

 And as the bracket unfolded and the level of competition intensified, Pettit leaned on the work he had already put in.
+“I felt that I put the work in and trusted my training enough to go out there and let it fly.”

 As the weekend progressed, Pettit’s run began to capture the attention of the entire arena.
 Upset after upset built momentum, and by the time he reached the later rounds, the Delsea senior had become something of a fan favorite.

-From coaches and wrestlers to spectators from opposing schools, fans from all around the state found themselves rallying behind the underdog who refused to back down.
+From coaches and wrestlers to spectators from opposing schools, fans across the state found themselves rallying behind the underdog who refused to back down.
 Pettit had quickly become the darling of the tournament.

-“I was ready to roll after I got off the scale on the first day and held the mindset to take it one match at a time.”
+But inside the chaos and excitement of the state championships, Pettit kept his approach grounded.
+“I was ready to roll after I got off the scale on the first day and held the mindset to take it 1 match at a time.”

-By the time Pettit reached the finals against DiAndrea, his run had already become one of the defining stories of the tournament.
 Finishing the job cemented it as something far greater.
 A #21 seed who fought through a bracket loaded with returning champions, state placers, and top contenders had done the unthinkable.
+He delivered a performance that will be remembered as one of the most remarkable underdog runs the NJSIAA State Championships has seen in years.